oubino/locpix_points/README.rst

     - -i Path to the project folder
     - -c Path to folder with configuration .yaml file
-    - -r (Optional) If specified this integer defines the number of random splits to perform

 *Description*

-If -r flag is specified then a random split of the data occurs, otherwise the split is read from the configuration file.
+The split is read from the configuration file.

 For each fold, the data is processed and trained using the train and validation folds.